Updated – 22/04/2019 – Monitor Azure File Sync with Azure Monitor is GA.

 Registered Server Health

 - The Event ID 9301 is logged every 30 seconds when a server queries the service for any jobs.
-If GetNextJob completes with status = 0, the server is able to communicate with the storage sync service.
+If GetNextJob completes with status = 0, the server can communicate with the storage sync service.
 If GetNextJob completes with an error, then check the following documentation for troubleshooting guidance.

 Cloud Tiering Health